 For example, if a person hits you because a bird flew into their windshield and blocked their view, it was an accident and you will not be able to collect punitive damages.
 They did not do anything intentionally wrong, and nothing that society has an interest in preventing.
 A bird simply was in the wrong place at the wrong time.

-If that same person got behind the wheel while drunk and then hit you, you might recover punitive damages, if they are properly incorporated into your case.
+Consequently if that same person got behind the wheel while drunk and then hit you, you might recover punitive damages, if they are properly incorporated into your case.
 If the person or entity responsible for your injury committed a criminal or egregiously reckless act, our firm may also be able to win you punitive damages.

 Our empathic attorneys know all too well the enormous and intricate ways your catastrophic injury is affecting your life and the life of your family.
 We are dedicated to doing all we possibly can to win you maximum compensation.